mighty-gerbils/gerbil/doc/guide.md

 invoked with the command line arguments after loading the gerbil runtime and module dependencies.

-You can compile it to an executable module with `gxc` with the following commands:
+You can compile it to an executable with `gxc` with the following command:
 ```
-$ gxc -d $GERBIL_HOME/lib example/hello.ss
-$ gxc -exe -o hello example/hello.ss
+$ gxc -d $GERBIL_HOME/lib -exe -o hello example/hello.ss
 $ ./hello
 hello world
 ```